lryndavis/SoundScape/README.md

 ### Installation

-Because this app uses the Spotify SDK for streaming audio, you will need a valid Spotify account to successfully use the app.
+Because this app uses the Spotify SDK for streaming audio, you will need a valid Spotify account.

 First, install the necessary gems for use with the Sinatra dev server.
 ```sh